 So that’s why I sent out the invitation.
-Not because being on Oprah was the goal, but rather because I thought that being on Oprah might take me a step closer to the goal.
+Not because being on Oprah was the goal, but because I thought that it might take me a step closer to the goal.
 Being on Oprah was never “the goal.”
 It was not a destination.
-The ultimate goal was the vision I had for my family, and the positive difference I hoped to make for other families across the globe.
-Naturally, I knew that being on her show wasn’t the only way for me to achieve my goal, but I acted on the thought anyway, because that was the idea that showed up.
+The goal was the vision I had for my family and the positive difference I hoped to make for other families across the globe.
+Naturally, I knew that being on her show wasn’t the only way for me to achieve my goal, but I acted on the thought, because that was the idea that showed up.

 Taking action can be scary

-By suggesting that my readers contact Oprah.com to share their stories and recommend my book for her show, I risked ridicule, judgement, and a possible flurry of unsubscribes.
+By suggesting that my readers share their stories and recommend my book, I risked ridicule, judgement, and a possible flurry of unsubscribes.
 Taking action is scary, and yet I’ve discovered that action it’s necessary, and the fear is normal.

 (I’ve also learned that having people unsubscribe is not a bad thing.
-I prefer to surround myself with like-minded people, so if I ever say something that turns someone off, I wish them well and know that they will find what they are looking for elsewhere.)
+If I ever say something that turns someone off, I wish them well and trust that they will find what they are looking for elsewhere.)

 So to reiterate: When you set a goal, you must act.

 I’ve also learned that no matter where I’m at now, or where I’m trying to go, I can only act on my present surroundings, like the acorn in the ground.
 The acorn does not need to act on the nutrients that are still three feet away; it must act on the nutrients in the ground that are already in contact with it.
 In time, as it grows roots, it will be able to connect with other needed elements a few inches away, and then a few feet away, and beyond; but it all begins with simply taking action right where it is.